dosht/dosht/README.md

 - Developing robust and scalable web applications using Next.js, React, and Tailwind CSS.
 - Implementing authentication, real-time features, and responsive designs.
 - Creating seamless user experiences and interfaces.

+If you are looking for LLMs and GenAI solutions, I can help with:

+- Integrating **large language models** into your applications for advanced text processing and generation.
+- Developing custom generative AI models tailored to your specific use cases.
+- Leveraging GPT-3 and other state-of-the-art models for innovative AI solutions.

 If you are looking for **data engineering**, I can help with:
 - Building and maintaining ETL/ELT pipelines using Scala, Spark, and Kubernetes.